 Damm Daura is imported into the U.S. from Barcelona, has been awarded, for the second time, the “world’s best gluten-free beer”.
 It is known for retaining the same taste and as regular beer, its creamy hops-flavored froth, and tests at less than 6 ppm (parts per million) gluten.
 The FDA’s proposed allowance is 20 ppm.
-Their motto, “The Beer of Barcelona.”
+However, it is made from barley and then later extracted.
+The testing for gluten in beer is unreliable as beer breaks down the gluten.
+For those who are not gluten intolerant, you will be able to enjoy this beer.
+Estrella’s motto is “The Beer of Barcelona.”
 In Chicago Tribune’s gluten-free beer taste taste, done by non-gluten-free dieters, it was stated that Estrella’s gluten-free beer “tastes like a can of beer.”

 Other beers tested were in the taste test were:

 Ámbar: Ámbar is the first dark lager beer produced in the Dominican Republic.
 It is made from feature-defining low temperature active yeast and spicy malt.
 It is brewed with barley malt, but tests below 6 ppm.

 Schnitzer Brau Gluten-Free Beer: Two flavors – Original and a citrus and lemon blend.
 Organic without chemicals, pesticides or insecticides.
 The company states that their gluten-free beer is lower in gluten than those found in the U.S. Brewed from raw materials derived from certified organic cultivation.

 St. Peter’s G-Free™ Beer: Brewed with sorghum.
 In a separate taste test in the UK, of 16 gluten-free beers, by gluten-free and regular beer drinkers, it was praised for it’s excellent flavour and drinkability from across the range of tasters.